-We know the decimal numbers has two parts, integer part and decimal part.
+We know the decimal numbers have two parts, the integer part and the decimal part.
 How do we store a decimal number?
 The easiest way we can figure out is to store the two parts separately.
-This is the
+A decimal number saved by the way above is the

 fixed point number.
 Of course, we also have the